vivo-community/vivo-vagrant/README.md

 To install Karma: run `sudo /home/vagrant/provision/karma.sh install`.
 The initial install will take about 10 minutes.
 Once it's installed Karma can be started with `/home/vagrant/provision/karma.sh start`.
 Karma runs in a web browser and will be available on your machine at `http://localhost:8000/`.

 [Violeta Ilik](http://library.tamu.edu/directory/people/vilik) from Texas A&M University has [presented](https://www.youtube.com/watch?v=aBLHGzui0_s) (starting at about 12:30) on how to model data for VIVO with Karma.
 More information about Karma can be found in this [tutorial](https://github.com/InformationIntegrationGroup/karma-step-by-step) and on the project's [wiki](https://github.com/InformationIntegrationGroup/Web-Karma/wiki).

+## Stardog

+[Stardog](http://stardog.com/) is a fast, commercial triple store.
+This vagrant is a proof-of-concept for running VIVO with a Stardog backend.
+A couple of notes on what's required to get the two to talk to each other correctly.

+ * VIVO currently has no way to specify authentication parameters for a triple store, so Stardog must be started with security turned off.
+This is extremely dangerous in production environments, but can likely be mitigated via proxy authentication (e.g. Apache or NGINX authentication).
+ * By default, SPARQL queries that do not specify a specific named graph query only the default graph.
+This is most likely the correct way to handle such queries, but VIVO expects these queries to instead use the union of the default and all named graphs.
+A slight configuration change is required for Stardog to support this.